rohish-zade/SQL-50-Leetcode-Challenge/README.md

-# SQL-50-Leetcode-Challenge
+# SQL
-SQL solutions to SQL 50 - Study Plan
+SQL Tips and Tricks and SQL LeetCode solutions